Support Teach-in Opposing Detention of Migrant Children

 Join Us in Supporting Mandy Manning, 2018 National Teacher of the Year

 The Peace Corps Community for Refugees hosted a special event on October 9 in support of refugees and immigrants with the DC Forum at the New York University, Washington, D.C.
 Auditorium.
-Watch a recording of the live event here or visit
+Watch a recording of the live event here:

 Mandy Manning, National Teacher of the Year, will be our keynote speaker.
 A Peace Corps Volunteer in Armenia and a veteran high school teacher in Spokane, WA, Mandy has become one of the nation's leading advocates in support of immigrant and refugee students in our public schools.
 Refugee and immigrant residents also will share their stories, and leaders from faith-based groups and other placement agencies will discuss successful ways all of us can mobilize local support for immigrants and refugees.